 7. Provide pick-a-plan options.
 Customers are often interested in a product but refrain from purchasing simply because the pricing plan does not work for them.
 While some want to purchase outright, others may prefer a selling strategy such as rent, lease, prepay, or all-you-can-eat.
 A pick-a-plan strategy activates these dormant customers.
+It's also worth adding that for the best price, you should always use coupons and promo codes from our partners .
+Get better prices with The Hindu!
 New pricing plans attract customers by providing ownership options, mitigating uncertain value, offering price assurance, and overcoming financial constraints.

 8. Offer product versions.
 One of the easiest ways to enhance profits and better serve customers is to offer good, better, and best versions.
 These options allow customers to choose how much to pay for a product.
 Many gourmet restaurants offer early-bird, regular, and chef’s-table options.
 Price sensitive gourmands come for the early-bird specials while well-heeled diners willingly pay an extra $50 to sit at the chef’s table.